top of page

 Welcome!

 My exploration into food and nutrition stems from my desire to marry two passions: food and helping people feel better, physically and emotionally.
 I do not just give out meal plans.
 I help people nourish themselves so they can heal and recover from health concerns - ultimately, flourishing in their lives.
-My life as an expat as well as my personal and professional experience, summarized below, informs my experience and approach.
+My life as an expat as well as my personal and professional experience, informs my experience and approach.

-Kate Sweeney Picture
+Kate Sweeney Headshot 2024

 My story (so far):